Enalean/tuleap-documentation-en/languages/en/user-guide/oauth2.rst

 registered on the Client Application, the Client Application can ask End-Users to grant it authorization to access Tuleap.

-The process starts in the Client Application, which will redirect users to Tuleap's Authorization endpoint page:
+The process starts in the Client Application, which will redirect End-Users to Tuleap's Authorization endpoint page:

 .. figure:: ../images/screenshots/openidconnect/oidc-authorize.png